dylanhogg/awesome-python/README.md

 ⭐ 1,013

 ## Natural Language Processing
-Natural language processing libraries and toolkits: text processing, topic modelling, tokenisers, chatbots etc. Also see the <a href="https://github.com/dylanhogg/awesome-python#llms-and-chatgpt">LLMs and ChatGPT</a> category for crossover.
+Natural language processing libraries and toolkits: text processing, topic modelling, tokenisers, chatbots.
+Also see the <a href="https://github.com/dylanhogg/awesome-python#llms-and-chatgpt">LLMs and ChatGPT</a> category for crossover.

 1. <a href="https://github.com/huggingface/transformers">huggingface/</a><b><a href="https://github.com/huggingface/transformers">transformers</a></b>
 🤗 Transformers: State-of-the-art Machine Learning for Pytorch, TensorFlow, and JAX.